 What’s more – it is socially expected to try and swerve away from generic terms like Asian.

 Let’s have a look at the size of Asia in comparison to the whole world map.

 Therefore by saying someone is Asian, it seems impersonal and uninterested.
 The politically correct way to do it is to be as specific as possible.
 Are they Indian?
 Bengali?
 Thai?
 Khmei?

 Make sure you avoid these politically incorrect gaffes with our Cross Cultural Training.
-Contact us today for a free consultation on how our experts can assist you.

 Political correctness in Business